sanctumos/cochlea/README.md

 cd letta-voice
 pip install -r requirements.txt
 ```
-You also will to set env vars to configure your accounts with Livekit, Deepgram, Cartesia and OpenAI:
+You also will to set env vars to configure your accounts with Livekit, Deepgram, and Cartesia:
 ```
 LIVEKIT_URL=wss://letta-h884jw2p.livekit.cloud
 LIVEKIT_API_KEY=...